 Do you write fiction outside of games?
 Ie, in a linear, traditional form?

 I used to write a lot outside of work, back when I had less.
 I wrote a couple of failed novels about David Hume, and a lot of short-stories, some of which are published in some very obscure places.
 However the last five years I was fully loaded down with philosophy and games work, so I didn't do so much.
 It's something I'd like to go back to.
 I like that in games I can reach massive audiences, and I can depend on the work of others to make the total experience engaging; but I like the complete freedom and flexibility of linear writing.
 I can try anything I want, and it doesn't matter.

 What developments do you see emerging in interactive writing?
 Any trends on the horizon?

 I see a lot more genres coming in.
 When I was a kid, if you wanted story in your game you played a point n click or a CRPG.
 Now we have interactive movies, walking sims, story-driven puzzlers, procedural games...
 So I think we will see a lot more specialisation within those genres.
 What I want to see more of than anything else, though, is procedural story generation*.
 Just because it's this technical and creative holy grail that few teams have the stomach to attempt, and it makes the most use of the unique elements of our medium.

 You can find Tom on Twitter and over on his website.
-You can also see him discussing his approach to narrative design in this video:
+You can also see his slides from a presentation about his approach to narrative design here:

 *Procedural in this context refers to the generation of content algorithmically, rather than through manual efforts.
 In gaming this could be used to create a story which reacts more dynamically to the player’s actions or for generating believable, unique dialogue for thousands characters in a city.